Running at the ring: Prince Charles and Newmarket

 George Carleton, newly appointed as a chaplain in the household of Prince Charles in February 1615, praised his skill at riding and running at the ring.
 There was running at the ring at the creation of the future Charles I as Prince of Wales in November 1616 at Whitehall Palace.
 Lady Anne Clifford wrote that there "was not half so great pomp as there was at the creation of Prince Henry" in 1610.

 Provisions were made for Prince Charles to practice running at the ring at Newmarket Palace.
 In 1616, great posts were set up in the stable close "for managing of great horses to run at the ring".
 In 1622, a high stool was made with steps "for the prince to run at the ring".

 Carpet knights

+According to Henry Wotton, Robert Drury practiced running at ring and displayed his dressage skills by curvetting his horse in view of King James' window in May 1613.
+Drury's efforts were intended to secure his appointment as ambassador at Brussels.

 Philip Massinger in his play The Maid of Honour wrote of "carpet knights" who "thought to charge, through dust and blood, an armed foe, Was but like graceful running at the ring".
 William Cavendish, 1st Duke of Newcastle built a magnificent riding school and stable at Bolsover Castle.
 As a young man he had frequently taken part in equestrian sports and running at the ring at the royal court.